cybozu-go/neco/docs/cicd.md

 - tag: `test-YYYY.MM.DD-UNIQUE_ID`

-    It is candidate release version which is passed [dctest].
+    It is a candidate release version which is passed [dctest].

 - tag: `release-YYYY.MM.DD-UNIQUE_ID`

-    It is already released version with `neco` debian package.
+    It is an already released version with `neco` Debian package.

     -  `neco-updater` on **staging** finds a new **pre-release** of them.
     -  `neco-updater` on **production** finds a new **release** of them.